JOSH-MOTION/CTA-Campus/SYSTEM_DESIGN.md

 ### 4.1.
 Authentication and Authorization

 -   **Role-Based Access Control (RBAC)**: The app supports three roles: `student`, `teacher`, and `admin`.
+    -   **Why**: RBAC is a standard and effective security model.
+It ensures that users can only access the data and features appropriate for their role.
--   **UI Rendering**: The `AuthContext` provides the user's role, which is used to conditionally render navigation items and UI components.
+-   **UI Rendering**: The `AuthContext` provides the user's role, which is used to conditionally render UI components.
+    -   **Why**: This prevents users from even seeing options they are not permitted to use, creating a cleaner and more secure user experience.
--   **Data Security**: **Firestore Security Rules** enforce data access policies on the backend, ensuring users can only read or write data they are permitted to access.
+-   **Data Security**: **Firestore Security Rules** are used to enforce data access policies on the backend.
+    -   **Why**: This is the most critical security layer.
+While the UI can hide things, server-side rules ensure that even a malicious user cannot directly access or modify data they are not authorized to, guaranteeing data integrity.

 ### 4.2.
 Academic Content Management

--   Teachers and admins create content (Announcements, Assignments, etc.).
 -   Each piece of content has a `targetGen` field.
--   The application queries Firestore to fetch only the content relevant to the logged-in user's generation or role.
+    -   **Why**: This allows for efficient querying.
+The application only fetches content relevant to the logged-in user, which reduces data transfer and improves performance.

 ### 4.3.
 Grading and Points System

--   Students submit work via a dialog, creating a `submission` document.
--   Teachers view submissions and can use the `GradeSubmissionDialog`.
--   Grading triggers a Genkit flow (`gradeSubmissionFlow`) which:
-    1. Awards points by calling the `awardPointsFlow`.
-    2. Updates the `submission` document with a grade and feedback.
-    3. Creates a `notification` for the student.
--   A student's `totalPoints` are stored on their `user` document and are updated atomically using `increment()` for reliability.
+-   A student's `totalPoints` are stored on their `user` document and are updated atomically using `increment()`.
+    -   **Why**: Atomic operations are crucial for reliability.
+They ensure that even if multiple updates happen at the same time, the final point count will be accurate, preventing race conditions and data corruption.

 ### 4.4.
 Real-time Communication

 -   The chat feature uses Firestore's real-time listeners (`onSnapshot`).
--   Direct Messages (DMs) use a consistent chat ID generated by sorting the UIDs of the two participants (`getChatId`).
--   Group chats are based on generation (e.g., `group-Gen 30`).
--   When a message is sent, a server-side Genkit flow is triggered to send notifications to the recipient(s).
+    -   **Why**: This is the most efficient way to build real-time features with Firestore.
+It allows the server to push updates to the client instantly, so messages appear without the need for manual polling or page refreshing.

 ### 4.5.
 State Management

 -   **React Context** is the primary method for managing global state.
--   Separate providers (`AuthProvider`, `AssignmentsContext`, etc.) encapsulate related state and logic.
--   This approach keeps component logic clean and centralizes data fetching and manipulation.
+    -   **Why**: Using separate, focused providers (`AuthProvider`, `AssignmentsContext`, etc.) encapsulates related state and logic.
+This keeps component code clean, prevents "prop drilling," and centralizes data-fetching logic for easier management.

 ---